Recurrent Urinary Tract Infections

 • Wash hands before using washcloths, tissues, or toilet paper for wiping or washing.

-• Use a clean, gentle liquid soap because it tends to be much cleaner than bar soap.
+• Use a clean, gentle liquid soap because that is cleaner than bar soap.

 • Only wipe once with each washcloth or tissue.